310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% bubble Chiaki niyaclosed %}
 Fuhaha, then I’ll throw that pass back at you!

 If you don’t shoot, you won’t score!
-If you don’t score, you won’t be able to win!
+If you don’t score, you won’t win!
 Whether it’s in basketball or in life!
 So, Takamine, it’s time!
 Show me your slam dunk…☆
 {% endbubble %}

 {% bubble Midori frownshake %}